fent/node-ytdl-core/README.md

 * `quality` - Video quality to download.
 Can be an [itag value](http://en.wikipedia.org/wiki/YouTube#Quality_and_codecs) value, `highest`, or `lowest`.
 Defaults to `highest`.
 * `filter` - You can give a filtering function that gets called with each format available.
 Used to decide what format to download.
 This function is given the `format` object as its first argument, and should return true if the format is preferable.
+* `range` - A byte range in the form `INT-INT` that specifies a part of the video to download. ie 10355705-12452856.

 ```js
 // Example with `filter` option.